yoichitgy/hugo_yoichitgy/content/post/2015-09-10-dependency-injection-in-mvvm-architecture-with-reactivecocoa-part5-asynchronous-image-load.md

 +++
 date = "2015-09-10T11:02:53+09:00"
-draft = true
 slug = "dependency-injection-in-mvvm-architecture-with-reactivecocoa-part-5-asynchronous-image-load"
 tags = ["swinject", "dependency-injection", "mvvm", "reactivecocoa", "swift", "alamofire"] title = "Dependency Injection in MVVM Architecture with ReactiveCocoa Part 5: Asynchronous Image Load"

 +++

 By [the previous blog post](/post/dependency-injection-in-mvvm-architecture-with-reactivecocoa-part-4-implementing-the-view-and-viewmodel/), we developed an example app, in MVVM architecture, displaying meta data of images received from [Pixabay](https://pixabay.com/) server.
-In this blog post, we are going add a feature to asynchronously load and display the images.
-To handle the asynchronous events, [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa) will be used as we did by the previous post.
+In this blog post, we are going add a feature to asynchronously load the images.
+To handle the asynchronous events, [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa) will be used as we did in the previous posts.
+Through the development, we will learn how to add a feature in MVVM architecture with unit tests and dependency injection are updated.

 The source code used in the blog post is available at [a repository on GitHub](https://github.com/Swinject/SwinjectMVVMExample).

 ## Notice

-In the example project, Swift 2.0 with Xcode 7 is used though they are still in beta versions.
 To use with Swift 2.0, a development version of ReactiveCocoa in [swift2 branch](https://github.com/ReactiveCocoa/ReactiveCocoa/tree/swift2) is used.
 Notice that ReactiveCocoa 3.0 has functional style APIs like `|> map` or `|> flatMap`, but APIs in swift2 branch are in protocol oriented and fluent style like `.map()` or `.flatMap()`.
 Since swift2 branch is still in development, the APIs might be changed in the future.

 ## Model

-First, we are going to implement our Model.
+First, we are going to add the feature to request an image to our Model.
 Add `requestImage` method to `Networking` protocol.
-The method takes an image URL and returns a SignalProducer instance to emit the image.
+The method takes an image URL and returns a SignalProducer instance to send the image.

 **Networking.swift**